theteachr/python-basics/README.md

 ```

 Wherever a variable's value is needed inside the string,
-enclose the variable's name in flower braces.
+enclose the variable's name in flower/curly braces.
 No hassling around the plusses and spaces!

 > Everything inside `{}` of an f string is evaluated to its str.